What is the FCA definition of a vulnerable customer?

 One notable case is that of a major UK bank which revamped its customer service training.
 They introduced specialized modules focused on identifying and assisting vulnerable customers.
 Staff were empowered to recognize signs of distress or confusion, leading to more empathetic interactions.

-See also Is the Stock Market Open Tomorrow or Closed for a Holiday?
+See also What Is the Best Stock Market Simulator for Learning?

 Another example comes from an insurance company that utilized technology to analyze customer data, flagging individuals who may be experiencing financial hardship.
 This proactive approach allowed them to reach out with tailored support options before issues escalated.